 - 1. Each fact must be proposed in a separate, numbered paragraph, limited as nearly as possible to a single factual proposition. - 2.
 Each factual proposition must be followed by a reference to evidence supporting the proposed fact.
-For example, - "1.
+The citation must make it clear where in the record the evidence is located.
+If a party is citing an affidavit of a witness who has submitted multiple affidavits or the deposition of a witness who has been deposed multiple times, that party should include the date the cited document was filed with the court.
+For example, - 1.
 Plaintiff Smith bought six Holstein calves on July 11, 2006.
-Harold Smith Affidavit, Jan.
-6, 2007, p.1, ¶ 3." - 3.
+Harold Smith Affidavit, filed Jan.
+6, 2007, p.1, \P 3. - 3.
 The statement of proposed findings of fact shall include ALL factual propositions the moving party considers necessary for judgment in the party's favor.
-For example, the proposed findings shall include factual statements relating to jurisdiction, the identity of the parties, the dispute, and the context of the dispute. - 4.
-The court will not consider facts contained only in a brief.
+For example, the proposed findings shall include factual statements relating to jurisdiction, the identity of the parties, the dispute, and the context of the dispute.

+4. The court will not consider facts contained only in a brief.